Sad-AI-dev/Sad-AI-dev/README.md

 **`Gameplay Programmer / Software Architect`**

 As a programmer, I take pride and joy in implementing gameplay related systems.
-Over the years I participated in 10+ gamejams and worked on a large variety of group and solo projects.
+Over the years I participated in 10+ game jams and worked on a large variety of group and solo projects.
 You can find the Tools I've used and some of my favorite works below.

 ---